gedeschaines/IK_Solver/README.md

 parametric function or read from a trajectory file.
 * Animation functions in IK_Solver.py and IK_Solver_client.py could be consolidated into a class to eliminate duplicative code.
-* Enhancements to target intercept prediction could include earliest possible intercept, and smoothing and filtering to reduce prediction error.
+* Enhancements to target intercept prediction could include the earliest possible intercept, or smoothing and filtering to reduce prediction error.
 * Python logging could be used instead of verbose print statements being manually uncommented/commented for debug, test and operational phases of the program's development and maintenance.